blapid/blapid.github.io/_drafts/2017-10-19-llcpp-a-quest-to-faster-logging-part-1.markdown

 - *I/O*: Sending the serialized string to some output: stdout, file, network, etc.
 - *Other stuff*: Some frameworks implement some auxiliary features like: file rotation, conditional logging, crash handlers and others.
 I put these in their own category because, In my opinion, they're "nice-to-have" features and not part of the essentials of a logging framework.

-#### API
-This part usually holds the obvious debug/info/warn/... functions, some helper macros, `operator<<` implementation and initialization functions.
-To me, it was kind of interesting to see that none of the non-chevron approaches tried to verify the function-arguments based on the format string.
-More on my attempt at this later on.
-Some frameworks add extra information on top of the format you provide in your call.
-For example: File path and line of the log call, date and time of the log call and more.

-#### Serializing the information
-Most approaches seemed to realize that this part can cause a performance hit and therefore either implement/borrow a quick formatting implementation.
-Some frameworks even try to delay the formatting to the worker thread; this usually requires some extra argument serialization along the way and has some quirks with parameters passed by reference or pointer (i.e. strings).

-#### Async support
-In order to make the log calls asynchronous, the frameworks pass the serialized log messages to a worker thread that handles the rest of the serialization and writes the string to a selected I/O method.
-The candidates use different methods of dispatching the logs: some use lock-free queues and some use queues that may block, some may drop log messages when the load is high and some guarantee that all messages will be written.
-A pretty good discussion (with some benchmark spoilers) can be found [here][g3log-vs-spdlog] and [here][g3log-vs-spdlog-cont] with inputs from the authors of our candidates.

-#### I/O
-Some candidates allow you to initialize them with various of I/O "sinks" which allow you to write your log to different receivers (i.e. file system, syslog, android's logcat, etc.) while others only let you specify a filename to write to.
-Other than that, the worker thread pretty much passes the data directly to a libc/libc++ library call - usually `std::ofstream`.
-I was kind of surprised that none of them implemented some kind of `select(2)` code to handle multiple sinks.

 # A different approach...
 While going over the repositories of the different frameworks, I've had a strange itch in the back of my head.
 It took me a couple of days, but then I realized: they're all conforming to a constraint that is taken for granted.
 Which constraint, you ask?
 The one that dictates that the output log file must be human-readable.
-What happens when we ignore this constraint?
+What happens when we relax this constraint?
 That will be the subject of the next post.

 You can read it here: [Part 2][part2].